Sequential estimation of disturbed aerodynamic flows from sparse measurements via a reduced latent space: Results and discussion

-It is worth emphasizing that the reconstruction of lift, pressure, and vorticity fields is achieved through the decoder part of the physics-augmented autoencoder.
+The reconstruction of lift, pressure, and vorticity fields is achieved through the decoder part of the physics-augmented convolutional autoencoder.
 The performance of the decoder can be evaluated by comparing the decoded fields against the reference input fields.
-Figure~\ref{fig:decoded_lift_vor_pres} illustrates the results for five test aerodynamic cases under different AoA, showing reconstructed vorticity, lift coefficient, and one sensor's surface pressure coefficient for each case.
+Figure~\ref{fig:decoded_lift_vor_pres} illustrates the results for five test cases under different AoA, showing reconstructed vorticity, lift coefficient, and one sensor's surface pressure coefficient for each case.
 As evident in this figure, the reconstruction of the lift and the pressure coefficients (i.e., the learned observation operator) exhibit excellent performance across all four test cases.
 It is also clear that the presence of a disturbance causes the lift and pressure signals to deviate from their undisturbed periodic trajectories, returning to these trajectories once the gust convects downstream from the airfoil.
 The stronger the disturbance, the greater is the deviation of the lift and surface pressure readings from the baseline periodic path.
 The performance of the vorticity decoder, quantified by the reconstruction error, $\varepsilon = ||\vor - \h{\vor}||_2/||\vor||_2$, is overall satisfactory, especially considering the compact latent representation used in this study.
 As expected, the reconstruction error increases when a disturbance is present in the domain.
-The average pressure observation error over the whole test cases is used to determine the standard deviation of the random observation noise $\obsnoise$ in Eq.~\eqref{eq:observation}.
-This is determined to be equal to $0.012$ for the test set in this study.
+The average pressure observation error over the whole test cases is used to determine the standard deviation of the random observation noise $\obsnoise$ in Eq.~\eqref{eq:observation}, in order to balance the bias and variance.

-Dipole gusts consist of a positive and a negative vorticity lobe convecting across the airfoil.
-Their aerodynamic impact can be understood in terms of their interaction with the primary vortical structures of the separated shear layer.
-In all investigated cases, a consistent aerodynamic pattern emerges in response to dipole gusts.
-As the positive lobe of the dipole interacts with the primary negative LE vortex, the effective angle of attack increases transiently, elevates circulation, which produces a sharp lift surge.
-Shortly thereafter, the negative lobe arrives and disrupts the vortex structure, leading to a rapid drop in lift.